Rui-Santos/BitFlow/doc/deployment_notes.md

 Use script/go2-production.sh to connect to the production server.

 [Cloudwatch](https://console.aws.amazon.com/cloudwatch/home?region=eu-west-1) - It is a paid amazon servce and i have turned it on.
 It gives us information of machine loads and gives us the ability to create alarms for specific conditions.

  [Elastic IP address](https://console.aws.amazon.com/ec2/home?region=eu-west-1&#s=Addresses).
 (Elastic ip's are free as long as they are associated with an instance, and start to cost if they are not.)
 We have assigned a single Elastic IP so that we do not hve to change cnames when the machine is upgraded or terminated.

 [EBS](https://console.aws.amazon.com/ec2/home?region=eu-west-1#s=Volumes).
 It is persistent data storage blocks.
 We use it to store both the mysql database as well as bitcoin wallet.dat.
 This needs to snapshotted.
 It is currently 8G and i am worried that i may not suffice.

 [Security Groups](https://console.aws.amazon.com/ec2/home?region=eu-west-1#s=SecurityGroups).
 This lets us control the access into the machine.
-As can be seen We allow only the follwoing ports access.
+As can be seen We allow only the following ports access.
 This lets us make it secure.
 22 (SSH)
 80 (HTTP)
 443 (HTTPS)

 [Snapshots](https://console.aws.amazon.com/ec2/home?region=eu-west-1#s=Snapshots).
 This lets us back up EBS volumes.
-I have one setup right aftr doing the setup.
+I have one setup right after doing the setup.